 I lay down on the bed, my arm outstretched on a platform.
 I looked around, there was a man on the gurney beside me, he was covered in blood, doctors were working around him.
 One of the doctors pulled the curtain, it didn’t cover the scene completely.
 My father noticing what was going on, stood in my line of view.
 My finger was throbbing, but all I could hear were the screams next to me.
 Then nothing.
 The blood was pooling on the ground.
 It was getting closer to my Father’s white running shoes.
 I had never seen so much blood before.

-My finger was all stitched up, it turns out, I needed 7 stitches.
+My finger was all stitched up, it turned out, I needed 7 stitches.
 The gentleman beside me had multiple gun shot wounds, and was pronounced dead.
 I saw the priest come in, give him blessings, and giving a prayer.
 There was something peaceful that came over the emergency room, almost like everyone was having a minute of silent prayer at the same time.

 When I finally got up, I was woozy from the smell of disinfectant, blood and the smell of burning flesh.
 We were quickly ushered out a special side door, the doctor’s were half smiling, but wanted us out.
 We never talked about that day again.